mfadtparis/CreativityAndComputation/README.md

 http://portfolio.newschool.edu/mfadtlab/

 John is not hacking the syllabus.
-Class in session.
+Class in ....